Philosophy of Financial Assistance

 |Lamar Community College

 For additional information on Refunds and Repayments and examples, contact the Financial Aid Office.

 Buying Books with Financial Aid

 If the amount of the student’s financial aid award exceeds the tuition, fees, room and board charges for that term, he/she may charge books and supplies against the remaining balance at the Campus Bookstore.
 The Bookstore will verify whether a student has any remaining balance.

-If you have not yet been awarded financial aid and/or are just beginning the application process, you may request your application be reviewed to determine eligibility for a “Bookstore Voucher” which will allow you to charge your books against your anticipated financial aid.
-Bookstore charges are added to your other charges at the college.
-When your financial aid is awarded and processed, these charges will be automatically paid from your aid and any remaining aid will be disbursed to you through the Cashier’s Office located in Student Services Center.
+If a student has not yet been awarded financial aid and/or is just beginning the application process, one may request his/her application be reviewed to determine eligibility for a “Bookstore Voucher” which allows the student to charge books against one’s anticipated financial aid.
+Bookstore charges are added to other charges at the college.
+When the student’s financial aid is awarded and processed, these charges will be automatically paid from the aid and any remaining aid will be disbursed to the student through the Cashier’s Office located in Student Services Center.
 Any charges unmet by financial aid are the responsibility of the student.

 Definitions of Commonly Used Terms

 See “Definitions of Satisfactory Academic Progress Status” above for financial aid statuses and their designations.